Operations Research and Financial Engineering

 ORF 245 - Fundamentals of Statistics (also EGR 245) Fall/Spring QCR

 A first introduction to probability and statistics.
 This course will provide background to understand and produce rigorous statistical analysis including estimation, confidence intervals, hypothesis testing and regression and classification.
 Applicability and limitations of these methods will be illustrated using a variety of modern real world data sets and manipulation of the statistical software R. Prerequisite: MAT 201 concurrently or equivalent.
 Two 90 minute lectures, one precept.
-S. Kulkarni
+S. Kulkarni, D. Rigobon

 ORF 307 - Optimization (also EGR 307) Spring